dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 <span class='green'>I-know-nothing:</span> So, what I understand is that we can use any of these techniques above to convert individual words into numbers.
 But I have heard that embeddings are biased.
 Can we talk a little about bias in embeddings?

 <span class='red'>I-know-everything:</span> Haha, you caught me.
 That's absolutely right.
 And embedding learned are defintely biased.
-So to give example, if we give a relation such as Man:Doctor :: Woman:?, then the learned embeddings will with almost certainity predict the answer to be Nurse. (*What a biasist*) The community has proposed several ways of "debiasing embeddings".
+So to give example, if we give a relation such as Man:Doctor :: Woman:?, then the learned embeddings will with almost certainity predict the answer to be Nurse (*What a biasist*) or Man:Computer Programmer::Woman:Homemaker.
+The community has proposed several ways of "debiasing embeddings".
+All the pretrained embedding from above acquire stereotypical human biases from the text data they are trained on i.e. word embeddings can reflect gender, ethinicity, age, sexual orientation, and other biases of the text data used to train the model.

+We will understand a simple gender debiasing algorithm outlined in [this paper](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf), some other biases like religion or racial can also be used in similar way.

+1. Identify the gender space

+To identify a gender direction $$\vec{g}$$, we aggregate across multiple pair comparisons by combining several comparisons like $$\vec{man}$$ - $$\vec{woman}$$, $$\vec{he}$$ - $$\vec{she}$$, $$\vec{male}$$ - $$\vec{female}$$, etc which largely captures gender in the embedding.
+This direction helps us to quantify direct and indirect biases in words and associations.

+2. Neutralize

+For every word that is not definitional, project to get rid of bias.
+These words can be occupational like babysit, doctor, nurse, etc. Neutralize ensures that gender neutral words are zero in the gender subspace.

+3. Equalize pairs

+Equalize perfectly equalizes sets of words outside the subspace and there by enforces the property that any neutral word is equidistant to all words in each equality set.
+For instance, if {grandmother,grandfather} and {guy,gal} were two equality sets, then after equalization babysit would be equidistant to grandmother and grandfatherand also equidistant to gal and guy, but presumably closer to the grandparents and further from the gal and guy.
+This is suitable for applications where one does not want any such pair to display any bias with respect to neutral words.

+To reduce the bias in an embedding, we change the embeddings of gender neutral words, by removing their gender associations.
+For instance, nurse is moved to to be equally male and female in the direction g.
+In addition, we find that gender-specific words have additional biases beyondg.
+For instance,grandmother and grandfather are both closer to wisdom than gal and guy are, which does not reflect a gender difference.
+On the other hand, the fact that baby sit is so much closer to grandmother than grandfather(more than for other gender pairs) is a gender bias specific to grandmother.
+By equating grandmother and grandfather outside of gender, and since we’ve removed g from babysit,both grandmother and grandfather and equally close to baby sit after debiasing.
+By retaining the gender component for gender-specific words, we maintain analogies such as she:grandmother:: he:grandfather.

-To further look into this topic, I am adding few paper to look [here](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf), [here](https://arxiv.org/pdf/1606.06121.pdf), [here](https://arxiv.org/pdf/1810.03611v1.pdf), [here](https://upcommons.upc.edu/bitstream/handle/2117/128025/memoria.pdf?sequence=1&isAllowed=y), [here](https://arxiv.org/pdf/1901.03116.pdf), [here](https://arxiv.org/pdf/1812.08769.pdf) and [here](https://aiforsocialgood.github.io/2018/pdfs/track2/47_aisg_neurips2018.pdf)
+To further look into this topic, I am adding link few papers to look [here](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf), [here](https://arxiv.org/pdf/1606.06121.pdf), [here](https://arxiv.org/pdf/1810.03611v1.pdf), [here](https://upcommons.upc.edu/bitstream/handle/2117/128025/memoria.pdf?sequence=1&isAllowed=y), [here](https://arxiv.org/pdf/1901.03116.pdf), [here](https://arxiv.org/pdf/1812.08769.pdf) and [here](https://aiforsocialgood.github.io/2018/pdfs/track2/47_aisg_neurips2018.pdf)

+Now, having looked at embeddings, we will move into new architectures which we will introduce to overcome the shortcomings in RNN.

 ## LSTM